3 Best Options To Hire an International Employee Seamlessly

 - Need to open an office or manufacturing facility in another country

-- Understand that country’s tax requirements and labor laws
+- Understand that country’s tax requirements and local labor laws

 Proceed with caution unless you have sufficient time and legal counsel.
-Opening a company in a foreign country means you need to study local employment laws, understand local tax laws, prepare extensive paperwork to ensure compliance, open local bank accounts, and more.
+Opening a company in a foreign country means studying local employment laws, understanding local tax laws, preparing extensive paperwork to ensure compliance, opening local bank accounts, and more.

 Consider other options if you want a fast and affordable international hiring solution.

-Sponsor an international employee to obtain US visa
+Sponsor an international employee to obtain a visa

-US visa sponsorship, also known as employment or green card sponsorship, is the process of working with the US government to allow a foreign employee to work and reside in the US as a nonimmigrant.
-Most foreign professionals start with an H-1B visa for temporary, nonimmigrant residence and work toward a green card for permanent residence.
+Visa sponsorship is the process of working with the government to allow a foreign employee to work and reside in a country as a nonimmigrant.

 The process of acquiring a US visa for your foreign employee includes a lot of paperwork and red tape.
 The US government generally prefers US companies hire US citizens.